aryanafar/public_projects/README.md

 ## CA_wildfire_project
 A Python based project utilizing CA wildfire data.
 As a head coding contributer to this project, along with 2 teammates, I implemented, tested, and assessed a Random Forest classification model that predicts wildfire severity.

-## CM_and_long_COVID_proposal
-This folder contains my individual formal analysis of Zhong et al.'s longitudinal observational study on the effects of Chinese Medicine on long-COVID symptoms.
-Along with a critique of the methods used in this study, this paper includes an evaluation of potential biases, an illumination of reasons for overestimation of the causal effect, and an alternative experimental research design.

 ## NYC_taxi_project
 An R based project utilizing NYC yellow taxi records.
 As the primary contributer in a team of 3, I posed the question: Can a driver's speed, specifically their strategic speediness, affect what percent a passenger tips?
 We implement a fixed effect, or within groups, model to account for fixed impacts between source-destination location pairs.